Job Family: Civil Service and Non-Permanent - OT Eligible

 WSU offers a comprehensive benefits package which includes: paid sick and vacation leave; paid holidays; medical, dental, life and disability insurance package for employees and dependents; retirement; deferred compensation and optional supplemental retirement accounts.

-Applicant instructions: Applicants must attach the following documents to their online application: 1) resume and 2) cover letter.
+Application Instructions: Applicants must attach the following documents to their online application: 1) cover letter and 2) resume.
 Application materials should clearly communicate how the applicant meets all required qualifications and additional requirements.
 Applicants are required to include contact information for professional references within the application.
+Required Documents:

 Time Type: Full time